ikigai-kevin-k/studio-sdp-mirror/docs/getting-started/installation.md

 # Installation Guide

-This guide will help you install and set up the Studio SDP System.
+This guide will help you install and set up the Studio SDP Roulette System.

 ## Prerequisites